jeremyreeder/thesafehouse.info/faq.md

 I retired in February of 2020.
 Before that I charged $220 per hour with a half-hour minimum, plus $80 per trip up to 20 miles away, plus $4 per additional mile.
 Plus the cost of any necessary parts, but those were usually minimal except in cases of major malfunction.
+I generally gave a quote at the beginning of a job.

-The price for a safe or lock varies with the level of security and other features.
+The rates charged by other safecrackers vary considerably, as do their expertise.
+The prices of safes and locks vary likewise with the level of security and other features.

 ## What do you do when you're not cracking safes?
 I ride [sexy Italian sportbikes][sexy-bike] and cook tasty [exotic grub][tasty-grub].